lammps/lammps/doc/src/Modify_requirements.rst

 The transformation of existing LAMMPS code to this new scheme is ongoing and - given the size of the LAMMPS source code - will take a significant amount of time until completion.
-However, for new code following the new approach is strongly preferred.
+For new code, however, following the new approach is strongly preferred.
 The expectation is that the new scheme will make it easier for LAMMPS users, developers, and maintainers.